hrj/gae_tx_test/README.md

 I am a newbiew to GAE but I think this part of the post is wrong; my take:

 1. The pre-exists check can be just a key lookup.
-Hence, there is no need to create another redundant parameter which is a copy of the key.
+Hence, there is no need to create a redundant property which is a copy of the key.
 2. The pre-exists check can be any ancestor query as well.
 And this means you can have multiple unique constraints in the same entity group.

 The only limitation I see is that transactions only work within an entity group.
 So the uniqueness check